-Every UW-Madison undergraduate must complete an Ethnic Studies Requirement as part of the University General Education Requirements.
-Courses that meet specific criteria identified by the faculty are designated with an "e" in the Course Guide and Schedule of Courses.
+Every UW-Madison undergraduate must complete an Ethnic Studies course early in their UW-Madison career as part of the University General Education Requirements.
+Courses that meet specific criteria identified by the faculty are carefully reviewed and designated to meet the requirement.
 The requirement cannot be satisfied with courses taken pass/fail or as independent study.

 - Better prepare students for life and careers in an increasingly multicultural U.S. environment,

 - Add breadth and depth to the University curriculum, and

 - Improve the campus climate."